YodaBot-XYZ/.github/profile/README.md

 <li>Study Notes (Generate study notes from a topic)</li>
 </ul>
 <br>
 And more!
-Look at the [documentation](https://api.yodabot.xyz/docs) for a list of features that are currently available!
+Look at the <a href="https://api.yodabot.xyz/docs">documentation</a> for a list of features that are currently available!
 </details>

 ---